San Diego Biz Law APC

 Would you like an example?: Two years ago, a friend of Mr. Riznyk had discovered that she was in a solid mess because of what her ex-husband was seeking and what her previous three law firms had done to her case.
 As she was low on funding as a result of this, we stepped in and helped her out pro bono.
 This case only required help in two areas: child custody and child support.
 We did not think it would require much time, as those are not complex issues.

 Would you be surprised to know it took $140,000 in legal hours to try to resolve just those two issues?
-And this case is still going on, as the lawyer has filed more motions.
 Never underestimate what your spouse will state to win, what their lawyer will file, or how many times they will file motions that will drive up your legal costs.
 What if there are more issues involved, such as material assets, retirement accounts, and other issues, such as comingling?
 Feel free to spend an afternoon in any family court and your eyes will be open to what a frightening world that can be.
 Not only will it drain you of your assets, but also the real estate in your mind- you will discover that you will be thinking about the case more times a day than you wish.
+We have seen amongst our friends how devastating it can be….moving out of a 5-bedroom home with a family to a one-bedroom cheap apartment alone with only limited visitation to a child.
+This is a real story.

 Let’s assume you worked hard; had children; acquired some material assets, such as real estate, vehicles, a brokerage account, and a retirement account; and then even commingled (i.e., mixed personal and marriage) assets.
 Now, you have a divorce, and you have to pay two sets of lawyers (safely, at $500 an hour or more, if they’re good) – what will you have left?
-Do you know how many people have gone from owning a five-bedroom house to renting a one-bedroom apartment after a divorce?
-We do, and it was devastating.
+Child support is not something you can escape with a prenup- someone we know receives $10,000 a month in child support in addition to alimony and the marital house.
+The husband will have to work until he’s 80 just to pay the child support.

 Doesn’t A Prenup Make A Negative Statement?